Rebelion-Board-game/2DTacticalRPGDemo/README.md

+Expansion of the engine created by HopeMetal: https://github.com/HopeMetal/2DTacticalRPGDemo under MIT license.
-A Godot 4.x demo project for a tactical 2D RPG.
+A Godot 4.x 2D tactical engine.

 ## Features
 * Setup combatant and skill definitions in databases using Autoloads